If I had to guess, I’d say that the 3 most common questions people have about building muscle (besides just how to actually build some) are:

 And really, this is the rate you can expect under the best possible circumstances.
-Meaning, an ideal muscle building workout routine and diet, an ideal amount of sleep, rest, recovery, consistency, lack of stress, and so on.
+Meaning, an ideal muscle building workout routine and diet, an ideal amount of sleep every night, rest, recovery, consistency, lack of stress, and so on.
 Basically, when everything is done as perfectly as it could be, this is how fast you can expect to build muscle.

 And once again… these numbers are averages.
 Some may exceed them (rare) and some may never reach them (unfortunately true).
 The exact amount of muscle you can build per week, month or year is based on a handful of individual factors specific to you.
 Speaking of those factors, let’s find out what they are.

 6 Factors That Affect Your EXACT Rate & Limit Of Muscle Gain